alexiscordova/sony/src/packages/modules/editorial-slideshows-e4/README.md

-### D4.
-PDP Slide Show

-The pdp slide show D4.
+### E4.
+Editorial - Slideshows

+These are the submodule slideshows that live in an Editorial layout.

 This is actually a submodule of an Editorial layout.

 Document Overview